6 Towns Radio: 6 Towns Radio currently

 6 Towns Radio currently has around 80 volunteers who donate their time to present shows and help out.
 It has a range of programmes designed to appeal to a wide audience, with musical genres including Jazz, Pop, Rock and Local unsigned music.

 The station is very active in the local community and hosts many events each year.

 Ofcom licence application

 In 2014, 6 Towns Radio applied for a community radio licence from Ofcom to broadcast on FM permanently.
 The station’s planned transmitter site was at Burslem Cricket Club, and it proposed a mix of music and talk with a local angle.
 However, 6 Towns' license application, and other local stations were turned down.
 No station in Stoke-on-Trent was awarded a licence due to frequency allocations.
 The Hitmix, based in Newcastle-under-Lyme, won a licence.

+In late 2023, 6 Towns Radio had their Ofcom licence accepted and began to broadcast across DAB to Stoke-on-Trent and Newcastle-under-Lyme.